HadleySo/Mattermost-OpenID-Connect-Broker/README.md

 3. Add the Flask app files and the Service files in their proper folders
     - Service file goes `/etc/systemd/system`
 4. Randomly generate secret key and update `idp.cfg` app_secret_key under OAUTH
     - Do not save this key.
-Should be replaced on every reinstall
+Should be replaced on every reinstall or recovery
 5. Init databases
     - `flask db upgrade`
     - Connect to database and run [mysql_retention.sql](mysql_retention.sql)